bootstrap-vue/bootstrap-vue/src/components/time/README.md

 ### `input` event

 The `'input'` event is emitted when updating the `v-model`.
 The event has a single argument which is the selected time as a string.
 The value is a string in the format of `'HH:mm:ss'` (or an empty string if no time is selected).
 Valid values are in the range of `'00:00:00'` through `23:59:59'`.

-If fhe `show-seconds` prop is not set, the seconds portion of the time value will alwaus be `'00'`.
+If fhe `show-seconds` prop is not set, the seconds portion of the time value will always be `'00'`.

 If the `disabled` or `readonly` props are set, the `'input'` event will **not** be emitted.

 ### `context` event

 The `'context'` event is emitted whenever a user selects a time, or the user changes a value of one of the spinbuttons.
 It will also be emitted when the component is created (just before insertion into the DOM), or when the resolved locale has changed.

 The event will not be emitted when the `disabled` or `readonly` props are set (except for the initial emit when the time component is created).

-The `'context'` event is passed a context object as it's only argument, with the following properties:
+The `'context'` event is passed a context object as it's only argument, with the following
+properties:

 | Property    | Description                                                                                                 |
 | ----------- | ----------------------------------------------------------------------------------------------------------- |